dawichi/ai-context/README.md

 -   Losing track of which snippet came from where.
 -   Repeating this process every time the code changes or a new, similar task arises.

-`ai-context` solves this by allowing you to define your context sources once in a configuration file.
+`ai-context-builder` solves this by allowing you to define your context sources once in a configuration file.
 Then, with a single command, it bundles all specified code into a structured Markdown file, ready to be pasted into your AI chat or used via an API.

 **Use Cases:**